 top of page

-Sophie Coe is an emerging artist living and working in lutruwita/Tasmania.
-She is currently completing her Honours in Fine Art at the University of Tasmania.
-During her studies, she has exhibited in several group shows, including three at the student-run Sunroom Gallery, where she also served as co-chair of the Sunroom Gallery Society.
+Sophie held her first solo exhibition at Good Grief Studios in 2025.
+She has participated in several group exhibitions, including three at the student-run Sunroom Gallery, where she also served as co-chair of the Sunroom Gallery Society.
 In this role, she curated and participated in Fringe Void, a student exhibition presented as part of Dark Fringe.
-Sophie was a finalist in the Henry Jones Art Prize in both 2023 and 2024, and will present her first solo exhibition at Good Grief in October 2025.
+These projects strengthened her dedication to creating artist-led spaces and exploring collaborative and self-directed ways of presenting work.

 bottom of page